DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 ### Fault-tolerance

 - **Reliability**: A reliable application continues to work correctly, even when things go wrong.
-- **Fault**: Things that can go wrong are called faults.
-In the context of applications, a fault is typically defined as an individual component of the system deviating from its spec - not performing the way it is expected to do so.
+- **Fault**: Things that can go wrong are often called faults.
+In the context of applications, a fault is typically defined as an individual component of the system deviating from its spec, when it performs in an unexpected way.
 - **Failure**: The entire system failing to provide the required service to its users.
 - **Fault-tolerant/Resilient**: If an application anticipates and can prevent faults from causing failures, it is fault-tolerant.